JuliaAstro/JuliaAstro.github.io/README.md

 > [!NOTE]
 > The overall `ecosystem` object that this entry is stored in determines the order of the top level dropdown menus on the site (`highlevel`) and how each package appears on both pages, alphabetically by package name (`name`).
 Packages under the JuliaAstro organization are listed as their bare name first, while packages outside of the organization have their parent repo name prepended to it, e.g., `eschnett/ASDF2.jl`

-If appropriate, we appreciate a quick entry for your package that relates it to a similar package in the [Astropy ecosystem](https://www.astropy.org/).
+If appropriate, we appreciate a quick entry for your package in the `astropy` field that relates it to a similar package in the [Astropy ecosystem](https://www.astropy.org/).
 This helps new users who may be more familiar with Python get more easily oriented in the Julia ecosystem.
-See the Comparison page for examples.
-If you feel that their is not a good match for your package, you can just leave the `astropy` field blank (i.e., as an empty array `[]`) and it will not appear in this page.
+See our [Comparison page](https://juliaastro.org/home/comparison/) for examples.
+If you feel that there is not a good match for your package, you can just leave the `astropy` field blank (i.e., as an empty array `[]`) and it will not appear in this page.

 ## Testing locally / developer docs